bminixhofer/nlprule/README.md

 # 4 16 ['was not', 'has not been'] WAS_BEEN.1 Did you mean was not or has not been?
 ```

-My goal with this library was creating a fast, lightweight engine to run natural language rules without having to rely on the JVM (and its speed implications) and without all the extra stuff LanguageTool does such as spellchecking, n-gram based error detection, etc.
+My goal with this library was creating a fast, lightweight engine to run natural language rules without having to rely on the JVM (and its speed / memory implications) and without all the extra stuff LanguageTool does such as spellchecking, n-gram based error detection, etc.

 NLPRule currently supports English and German.